• Skip to primary navigation

 How to cook brats and sauerkraut?

-• Brown the sausages in a skillet large enough to hold the kraut as well later on.
-Just brown them on all sides, they should not be cooked through as they will continue cooking with the cabbage and the rest of the ingredients.
+• Step #1: Brown the sausages in a skillet large enough to hold the kraut as well later on.
+Just brown them on all sides; they should not be cooked through, as they will continue cooking with the cabbage and the rest of the ingredients.
 Remove from the skillet.

-• Add drained sauerkraut, caraway seeds, bay leaves, salt, and pepper.
-Stir in the beer or another cooking liquid of choice.
+• Step #3: Add drained sauerkraut, spices, and beer (or another cooking liquid of choice).
 Cover and cook for 20 minutes, stirring occasionally.

-• Nestle the brats into the kraut, cover again and continue cooking until the brats are cooked through about 10-15 minutes.
+• Step #4: Nestle the brats into the kraut, cover again, and continue cooking until the brats are cooked through (10-15 minutes).

 Serve with boiled or mashed potatoes.